-An individual fund deficit existed at June 30, 2022, in the nonmajor governmental MCWT Septic Loan Program fund.
+An individual fund deficit existed at June 30, 2023, in the nonmajor governmental MCWT Septic Loan Program fund.
 The deficit will be funded by future bond proceeds.

-Actual expenditures exceeded appropriations for snow removal salaries.
-Massachusetts General Law allows communities to overspend their snow and ice removal appropriation line.
+Actual expenditures exceeded appropriations for state and county charges.
+Massachusetts General Law allows for expenditures related to this appropriation line.